micheles/micheles.github.io/_posts/2015-06-15-using-the-datastore.md

 in multiuser situations there is no conflict since each user by default writes on its own home directory.
-Notice that at the moment the datastore does not offer any protection against race conditions and in theory two different calculations could get the same calc_id.
+Notice that at the moment the datastore does not offer any protection against race conditions and in theory two different calculations could get the same `calc_id`.
 That may change in the future.
 In practice, calculations are started manually, there are seconds between one and the next, so race conditions never happen.